 4 Cell segmentation and pre-processing

 The typical first step in analysing spatial data is cell segmentation, which involves identifying and isolating individual cells in each image.
-This step is essential for assigning cell type labels and evaluating cellular relationships within the tissue.
+This defines the basic units (cells) on which most downstream omics analysis is performed.

 # set parameters